Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 Choose someone for the feelings they evoke in you.
 For the quality of their character and soul.
 Not for their looks, their professional accolades, their paycheck.

 All of this will fade and change and ebb over the course of time.
 So focus on what’s more critical: the quality and content of their character, for the radiance of their soul, for how you feel when you’re around them, how they treat you, what you could notice and know about them if you were blind and could not see.
-Choose someone for their invisible qualities.
+Your life partner should be someone you can still choose for their invisible qualities.

 2. Look for someone who is growth and learning-oriented.